Viir/bots/guide/tribal-wars-2/farm-manager-tribal-wars-2-farmbot.md

 ![Chromium Window Appears](./image/2020-01-25.tribal-wars-2-farmbot-chromium-taskbar.png)

 In the browser window opened by the bot, navigate to the Tribal Wars 2 website and log in to your world so that you see your villages.
-Then the browsers address bar will probably show an URL like [https://es.tribalwars2.com/game.php?world=es77&character_id=12345](https://es.tribalwars2.com/game.php?world=es77&character_id=12345)
+Then the browsers address bar will probably show an URL like https://es.tribalwars2.com/game.php?world=es77&character_id=12345

-Now the bot will probably display a message like this:
+Now the bot will display a message like this:

 > Found no army presets matching the filter 'farm'.